Poker is not an easy game, and those who want to stay ahead of the curve need every bit of help they can get.

 I am really pleased with this book!
 The man who wrote it is very enthusiastic about Poker.
 He has really delved into the facts to get the games correct.
 I'm a beginner and I wanted a book that told me about Poker.
 This book explains the games simply & directly.
 In the back he has “Robert's Rules of Poker” which is supposed to be the last word on Poker Rules.
 There's even a section on Poker Terminology which to me is really necessary!
 They use a whole different language.

 This book is very well written, nothing seems to be left out.
 I am totally enjoying it!
 Would buy it again and certainly recommend it to friends.

 I could not find a review below four stars for this book on Amazon.Pick Up This Book On Amazon

-So often, players will just work on their technical skills on the poker table and as a result are susceptible to tilting, motivation issues and lack of focus.
+So often, players will just work on their technical skills on the poker table while completely neglecting the mental side of the game.
+As aa result, these players are susceptible to tilting, motivation issues and lack of focus.